Strong subgroup recurrence and the Nevo-Stuck-Zimmer theorem: The case of with .

-This section is dedicated to a completely elementary proof of our main theorem in the case of $\SL_n(\Z)$.
+This section is dedicated to an elementary proof of our main theorem in the case where $\Gamma$ is a finite index subgroup of $\SL_n(\Z)$.
 The Margulis normal subgroup theorem as well as the Nevo--Stuck--Zimmer theorem in this case follow as easy corollaries.
-Our proof was influenced by \cite{Venkataramana:87} and \cite{Meiri:gen_pairs}.
-First we set up some fairly standard notation.
-We denote $\Gamma=\SL_n(\Z)$.
-We use the following subgroups of $\SL_n(\R)$.
+The proof is inspired by \cite{Venkataramana:87} and \cite{Meiri:gen_pairs}.

+Note first that by Lemma \ref{lem:rec_in_fi} it is enough to prove the theorem when $\Gamma = \SL_n(\Z)$ for some $n \ge 3$.
 Let $B$ be the subgroup of upper triangular matrices, $U < B$ the subgroup of upper triangular matrices with $1$ on the diagonal, $D$ the diagonal matrices and $P$ the set of permutation matrices such that, if necessary, the entry in the second column is $-1$ to ensure that the determinant is $1$.
 If $\sigma \in \Sym(n)$ then $p_\sigma \in P$ is the corresponding permutation matrix.
-The elementary matrix with $1$ on the diagonals and $k$ in position $(i,j)$ is denoted $e_{i,j}^k$.
+For $i \ne j$, the elementary matrix with $1$ on the diagonals and $k$ in position $(i,j)$ is denoted $e_{i,j}^k$.

-An important ingredient of the proof is the Bruhat decompositon\footnote{For $\SL_n$ this is follows directly from Gaussian elimination, or more precisely from the elementary fact that given any $A \in \SL_n(\Q)$ we can always bring it to a monomial matrix (i.e. an element of $DP$) by a applying a sequence of row and column operations of the form $A \mapsto e_{i,j}^k A$ or $A \mapsto A e_{i,j}^k$, where $1 \le i < j \le n$ and $k \in \Q$.
-For a generic $A$ one never encounters a zero on the anti-diagonal - corresponding to the so called {\it{fat Bruhat cell}} $B p_{\omega}B$, which is Zariski open, where $\omega \in \Sym(n)$ is the permutation $\omega(i)=n-i$.} recall that it also works over $\Q$ or any other field.
+An important ingredient of the proof is the Bruhat decomposition\footnote{For $\SL_n$ this follows directly from Gaussian elimination, or more precisely from the elementary fact that given any $A \in \SL_n(\Q)$ we can always bring it to a monomial matrix (i.e. an element of $DP$) by a applying a sequence of row and column operations of the form $A \mapsto e_{i,j}^k A$ or $A \mapsto A e_{i,j}^k$, where $1 \le i < j \le n$ and $k \in \Q$.
+For a generic $A$ one never encounters a zero on the anti-diagonal - corresponding to the so called {\it{open Bruhat cell}} $B p_{\omega}B$, which is Zariski open, where $\omega \in \Sym(n)$ is the permutation $\omega(i)=n+1-i$.} which also works over $\Q$ or any other field.
 We repeatedly use, for $(i,j) \neq (j',i')$ and $k,k' \in \R$, the commutator formula